 Apart from the many flights, both domestic and international, that I have had over the years in the standard big jets, be they Boeing 707s, 727s, 747s, 767s or Airbus A330s and A380s, I have flown on some now rarely seen old-timers and various other size flying machines.
 I thought it would be interesting to chronicle these usually short journeys, none of which appear on my flight map.

 The very first flight I took with my parents at the age of 14 was one of Australia’s shortest commercial flights – from Perth (Jandacot) airport to Rottnest Island, 18km off the Western Australian coast.
 These days it is a 12 minute flight by light aircraft, though it might have been slightly longer back in the day, flying in a Fokker F27 Friendship – a turboprop airliner – which took about 30 passengers.
 These planes are now out of production and even the newer models are rarely seen.
 We certainly spent more time waiting to board, than the actual flight.
-We have been to Rottnest again in recent years, this time on the express ferry service which is a cheaper option.
+I have been to Rottnest again in recent years, this time on the express ferry service which is a cheaper option.
 Nowadays with the modern catamarans it is a better option than in the 60s, as then passengers would arrive on Rottnest feeling quite seasick.

 A year later my school provided an excursion to Tasmania, flying from Melbourne (Esssendon) airport to Burnie (Wynyard) in a Douglas DC-3, a distance of 367km.
 This was a fixed-wing propeller-driven airliner, holding about 33 passengers.
 These planes were phased out of regular service in Australia not long after, although they are still sometimes used for charter joy-flights.

 I’ve very rarely felt ill on a flight, but felt very seedy on a 32 km flight from Mackay airport QLD to Brampton Island in 1981.
-We travelled in a de Havilland Canada DHC-6 Twin Otter – an 18-seater with both float and wheel landing gear and the ability to land on vary small airstrips, such as found on islands.
+Hubby and I travelled in a de Havilland Canada DHC-6 Twin Otter – an 18-seater with both float and wheel landing gear and the ability to land on vary small airstrips, such as found on islands.
 Our pilot insisted on giving us some close-up looks at various features along the way, pulling up and down and interfering substantially with my equilibrium.
 The landing was intense as well, due to the confines of the airstrip.

 While holidaying on a boat in the Whitsundays in 1989, we arranged to be picked up by a small seaplane (4 passengers) at Whitehaven beach and to be flown to the Hardy Reef on the Great Barrier Reef for a few hours snorkelling as well as a scenic flight over some of the outer reef.
 On our flight back to Whitehaven we flew over the iconic heart-shaped reef seen in travel brochures and even managed to spot a whale shark, as we were flying quite low.
 And seeing Whitehaven – Queensland’s best beach – from the air is truly spectacular.